-Buying or selling a business is a major step for any enterprise, but especially for an individual owner.
-It takes many years of dedicated commitment to what has or may become your life’s work.
-It is important to be no less careful at that step as you would for any other aspect of operations, because the consequences of failing to be on guard can be devastating.
-It could lead to a breach of representation, and you may find yourself unable to realize a retirement dream or left holding the bag for something that was substantially different than what you expected to obtain.
+Buying or selling a business is a major step for any enterprise, but especially an individual or small business owner.
+It takes many years of dedicated commitment to what has or may become your life’s work to get there.
+It is important to be no less careful at that stage than you would for any other aspect of operations because the consequences of failing to be on guard can be devastating.
+It could lead to a breach of representation or warranty, and you may find yourself unable to realize a retirement dream or left holding the bag for something substantially different than what you expected to obtain.

-Beyond conducting an in-depth review of the business, its prospects and status, and investigating your counterparty in the stage commonly referred to as “due diligence,” the means of seeking to protect yourself from loss in the process of buying or selling a business comes about primarily through the “representations and warranties” in the sale agreement.
+Beyond conducting an in-depth review of the business, its prospects and status, and investigating your counterparty in the process commonly referred to as “due diligence,” the means of seeking to protect yourself from loss in the event of buying or selling a business comes about primarily through the “representations and warranties” made in the sale agreement.

-A breach of any representation or warranty can be a very costly affair (for both sides).
-If unable to resolve a dispute by discussion and further agreement or amendment, the only way to potentially recover for or defend against further losses is through litigation.
-It is important to understand your rights and legal options early on when a dispute becomes apparent, because litigation itself is often a make-or-break proposition for the small business owner.
+A breach of representation or warranty can be a very costly affair (for both sides).
+If unable to resolve a dispute by discussion and further agreement or amendment, the only way to potentially recover or defend against further loss is through litigation.
+It is important to understand your rights and legal options early on when a dispute becomes apparent, because litigation itself is often a make-or-break proposition for the individual and small business owner.

 The Purpose of Representations and Warranties in Business Sale Agreements

-Representations and warranties supplement the due diligence to allocate between the parties to the transaction the risks of unknown or unexpected matters.
-Such representations constitute affirmative statements of fact made by one side (or both sides) to the other that can be relied on and result in economic compensation if they turn out—regardless of fault—to be untrue, while warranties provide for certain types of security against loss that does occur.
-One important type of security is the indemnification that a seller or buyer agrees to provide to the other for any claims of third parties or other losses, which allows the parties to divide up responsibility for them as they see fit and usually follows the natural dividing line of ownership as demarcated by the “closing” date for the transaction.
-Obtaining a written representation or warranty in the sale agreement has to be supplemented back by due diligence on the counterparty and their assets, however, as having a right to recovery is mostly meaningless if the other side ends up unable to cover any losses.
+Representations and warranties supplement the due diligence to allocate further risks of such unknown or unexpected matters among the parties to the transaction.
+Such representations constitute affirmative statements of fact made by one side (or both) that are formally relied on and can result in the right to economic compensation if they turn out—regardless of fault—to be untrue, while warranties provide for certain types of security against a loss should it come to pass.
+One important type of security is the indemnification that a seller or buyer agrees to provide to the other for any claims made by third parties or other losses, which allows those involved in a transaction to divide up the responsibility between them as they see fit.
+That usually follows the natural dividing line of ownership as demarcated by the “closing” date of the transaction.
+Obtaining a written representation or warranty in the sale agreement has to be supplemented by due diligence on the counterparty and their assets, however, as having a right to recovery is mostly meaningless if the other side ends up unable to pay for any losses.

-As with any other type of contract or term, the representations and warranties in a sale agreement can be negotiated between the parties to the transaction in a number of ways that will allocate the assets, liabilities, and risks between them as they see fit.
-Sometimes a seller wants the buyer to assume all liabilities—whether or not arising or relating to matters before or after closing—so as to have some assurance of being completely done with the business.
-Some buyers will agree to accept the risk of unknown claims (based on their own evaluations of course) in return for a lower upfront price to reflect a discount based on risk, which then becomes part of the economic terms of the deal.
+As with any other type of contract or term, the representations and warranties in a sale agreement can be negotiated between the parties to the transaction in several ways that allocate the assets, liabilities, and risks between them as they see fit and agreed to do.
+Sometimes a seller wants the buyer to assume all liabilities—whether arising or relating to matters before or after closing—to have better assurance of being completely done with a business once sold.
+Some buyers will agree to accept the risk of such unknown claims (based on their own evaluations of course) in return for a lower upfront price to reflect a discount based on the unknown risk, which then becomes a part of the economic terms of the deal.

-The representations and warranties in a purchase agreement—for a small business as well as large transactions—thus can (and usually should) cover a number of categories, such as:
+The representations and warranties in a purchase agreement—for a small business as well as large transactions—thus can (and usually should) cover a number of topics, such as: